Visit the Skywalk at Grand Canyon West During Your Next Grand Canyon Adventure!

 The Skywalk is not part of the national park, so the price and rules can be different.
-For example, no cameras are allowed here.
-Personal belonging like purses are prohibited as well, and must be stored in a free locker available before you enter the Skywalk.
+For example, the Skywalk prohibits cameras.
+Additionally, you must store personal belongings like purses in a free locker available before entering the Skywalk.

 What is the Skywalk at Grand Canyon West?

 The Skywalk is a U-shaped cantilevered glass bridge that extends straight out from the edge of the Canyon wall.

 David Jin, a Las Vegas businessperson, first envisioned the Skywalk when he visited the Grand Canyon in 1996.
 In partnership with Lochsa Engineering, MRJ Architects, and Executive Construction Management, Jin designed and built the Skywalk, and when it opened in March of 2007, the first people to step onto the Skywalk were lead by Buzz Aldrin and Jon Herrington, the first Native American astronaut.